Finance & Risk

 Guides fundraising through street collections and door knocks may only take the form of Girl Guide biscuit sales.
 No other Guide fundraising may take the form of street collections or door knocks.

-Guides may assist in street collections or door knock on behalf of other Organisations which comply with State ordinances and with the approval of the Unit Leader and the District, Division or Region Manager.
+Guides may assist in street collections or door knock on behalf of other Organisations which comply with State ordinances and with the approval of the Unit Leader and the District or Region Manager.

 State laws must be adhered to with relation to the age of the girls participating.